 If you are looking for holidays to Dubai as a perfect honeymoon location, or as a luxury family holiday destination, Dubai has a vast range of hotels to choose from.
 Hotels such as Atlantis The Palm provide 5* luxury at affordable prices.

 We are currently taking bookings for holidays in 2015 and 2016.
-Get in touch with one of our travel experts on 0871 811 1597 Costs 11p/min + network extras or use our handy online search tool to fully cater your trip to Dubai.
+Use our quick and easy on site search to find the right deal for you!
+Alternatively, you can get in touch with one of our travel experts on 0871 402 1621 Costs 10p/min + network extras.

 A city of cloud-tickling skyscrapers, spectacular contemporary architecture and uncompromising luxury, all wrapped up in a culture steeped in enchanting Arabian traditions, Dubai is a mesmerising city where tradition and the future intertwine seamlessly.